 The project charter is a term commonly found in project management.
-However, if you are new to the role or the field, the purpose and form of this document may be confusing.
-To help you out, we covered all the basics, so keep on reading to find out what is a project charter and how to write one.
+It describes a document that summarizes a prospective project.
+However, if you are new to the role or to the field, the purpose and form of this document may be confusing.
+To help you out, we covered all the basics, so keep on reading to find out what a project charter is and how to write one.

-This document is usually composed out of 2-3 pages and outlines the project goals, resources, timelines, and risks.
-The purpose of a project charter is not to describe how the project is going to be completed, but rather to relay why it should be done.
+The project charter is usually composed of 2-3 pages and outlines the project goals, resources, timelines, and risks.
+The purpose of a project charter is not to describe how the project is going to be completed but rather to relay why it should be done.
 Following this idea, the charter serves 3 main goals:

 1 – Sets estimations and risks for the outcome.